 Setting up an online account is a simple process.
 To find out more information about using the RTB’s online account system click here.

-If you need assistance our customer contact service is available through Web Chat during regular business hours on our website.
+If you need assistance our customer contact service is available during regular business hours.

 Student Specific Accommodation